What is Neck Pain and How Does Your Posture Affect Your Neck?

 How can neck pain be treated?

-There are many ways to treat neck pain.
+There are many ways to get neck pain treated, and it is important to seek professional guidance from your therapist.
 The most common approach is to first rest the area and avoid any activities that worsen the pain.
 This usually lasts for a few days to a week.

-Your doctor may also prescribe medication such as muscle relaxants or anti-inflammatory drugs to help relieve pain and swelling.
+Your health care professional may also suggest medication such as muscle relaxants or anti-inflammatory drugs to help relieve pain and swelling.

 Some form of allied health is also a common treatment approach that can include: